beshu-tech/readonlyrest-docs/elasticsearch.md

 `auth_key_sha512: "admin:280ac6f...94bf9"`

-In the example below `admin` is a username and `280ac6f...94bf9` is hashed secret.
+In the example below `admin` is the username and `280ac6f...94bf9` is the hashed secret.

 #### `auth_key_pbkdf2`